Church Educational System Honor Code: Ecclesiastical endorsement

 Students are required to sign in agreement to the Honor Code, Dress and Grooming Standards, Residential Living Guidelines, and Academic Honesty Policy yearly.
-Additionally they must have a yearly interview with a leader of their local religious congregation, or (for religious students or those without a local congregation) the non-denominational BYU chaplain and maintain this ecclesiastical endorsement to attend BYU.
+Additionally they must have a yearly interview with a leader of their local religious congregation, or (for non-religious students or those without a local congregation) the non-denominational BYU chaplain and maintain this ecclesiastical endorsement to attend BYU.
 In the past about 5% of BYU was not LDS, but that number has shrunk closer to 1% in recent years.
-The chaplain or religious leader is instructed to inquire about the student's and understanding of and adherence to specific policies.
+The chaplain or religious leader is instructed to inquire about the student's understanding of and adherence to specific policies.
 These include the ban on the consumption of specific substances, viewing pornography, any extramarital heterosexual "relations", any homosexual conduct, and adherence to the Honor Code, Dress and Grooming Standards, Residential Living Guidelines, and Academic Honesty Policy on and off campus.
 LDS bishops and branch presidents are additionally instructed to verify that LDS students demonstrate "appropriate and consistent church activity", "abid[e] by the standards of the Church", and are in "full fellowship".
 The chaplain or religious leader can revoke the endorsement at any time.